 d) official certificates which are placed on documents signed by persons in their private capacity, such as official certificates recording the registration of a document or the fact that it was in existence on a certain date and official and notarial authentications of signatures.

 a) to documents executed by diplomatic or consular agents;

 b) to administrative documents dealing directly with commercial or customs operations.

 The law of the state of origin dictates whether a document is a public document, irrespective of the law of the state of destination.
 The law of the state of origin may treat a document as a public document even if it falls outside the four categories listed in Article 1.

 Examples of the types of Australian documents that may be included in the four categories of public documents are:

 Documents emanating from an authority or an official connected with the courts or tribunals of the State

 In such a case, it is the official certificate, and not the underlying private document, which is the public document for the purposes of the Convention.

 Simple (uncertified) photocopies and scanned copies are not considered public documents for the purposes of the Convention.

-The Australian "Competent Authority" under the Convention, the Department of Foreign Affairs and Trade, may refuse to issue an apostille in circumstances which may include the following:
+The Australian "Competent Authority" under the Convention, the Secretary of the Department of Foreign Affairs and Trade, may refuse to issue an apostille in circumstances which may include the following: